vee1e/bulk-questionnaire-upload/backend/README.md

 - **Add new endpoints:** Define in `main.py`, implement logic in `services/`, and update models as needed.
 - **Add new collections:** Update `database.py` and `database_service.py` for new MongoDB collections.
 - **Validation:** Extend `XLSFormParser` for new validation rules or file formats.
+- **Error types:** Add new error classifications in the parsing service for specific failure cases.
+- **Metrics:** Extend metrics logging for new operations or performance measurements.
 - **Documentation:** Update this README and docstrings in code for any new features or changes.

 ---